Permafrost/TundraTN/README.md

 #### Inputs:

 * bizdoc is the Trading Networks document to be enqueued.
+* `$queues` is a list of enqueuing rules which will be applied to this document.
-* `$queue` is either the name of the Trading Networks public queue the document should be enqueued to, or the value "Receiver's Queue" in which case the document will be enqueued to the delivery queue associated with the receiver partner profile.
+  * `name` is is either the name of the Trading Networks public queue the document should be enqueued to, or the value "Receiver's Queue" in which case the document will be enqueued to the delivery queue associated with the receiver partner profile.
+  * `condition` is an optional `Tundra/tundra.condition:evaluate` conditional statement, which is evaluated against a pipeline containing `$bizdoc`, `$sender`, `$receiver`, and `$document` (the parsed bizdoc content), and only if the condition evaluates to true will the document be enqueued to this queue.
+If not specified, the document will always be enqueued to this queue.
+  * `enabled?` is an optional boolean flag indicating whether this enqueuing rule will be applied to the document.
+When `false`, this enqueuing rule is inactive and ignored.
+Defaults to `true` when not specified.
 * `$catch` is an optional fully-qualified service name which, when specified, will be invoked if an exception is thrown while attempting to process the bizdoc.
 The input pipeline will include the following